kumahq/kuma-website/docs/docs/dev/policies/mesh-trace.md

 a valid use case is to target specific set of microservices that are part of a main request path (e.g. a process of buying an item in an e-commerce application).

-You can achieve that by using more specific `targetRef` and (if needed) a separate backend.
+You can achieve that by using a more specific `targetRef` and (if needed) a separate backend.